What Is The Inspiration for a Character in a Book?

 https://www.inveraray-castle.com/

 I have taught many groups of workers from teens to seniors.
+For most of my students, food safety is not treated seriously.
 Working in a restaurant is thought of as just another job.
 Management is not always supportive.
 If workers notice that management doesn’t take an interest in them, they are not concerned about food safety.
 That means sanitizing isn’t done carefully, hands are wiped not washed and dirty cloths are not replaced.
-As the pandemic has shown us, sanitizing is taken more seriously but foodborne disease outbreaks are still occurring.
+Sanitizing is extremely important in preventing food poisoning.

 Cappucino

-If you think about your typical day, many of us consume food made at home or may enjoy a takeout item including drinks such as coffee.
+On a typical day, many of us consume food made at home or nowadays may enjoy a takeout item such as coffee.
 We all forget how much we depend on the food supply chain to provide us with safe food to eat which won’t make us ill.
-Many cases of foodborne illness are not reported as they mimic the flu.
+Many cases of foodborne illness are not reported as symptoms tend to mimic the flu.
+There are times when you may not have had the flu but food poisoning instead.

 Breakfast Egg Sandwich

-For example, if you had an egg sandwich for breakfast in a restaurant, do you consider:
+For example, if you had an egg sandwich for breakfast in a restaurant, do you consider the following points?

-How old is the egg that was used in the ingredients?
+1. How old is the egg that was used to make the sandwich?

 Food Handler Washing Hands

-1. Was the handwashing done properly and not just using a shot of hand sanitizer?
-Hand sanitizers are wonderful when sinks with hot water and soap are not available.
-However, in a restaurant kitchen, there is a designated handwashing sink to use.
+1. Was the handwashing done properly not just using a shot of hand sanitizer?
+Hand sanitizers are wonderful when sinks with hot and cold water are not available.
+However, in a restaurant kitchen, there is a designated hand basin to use.
 Handwashing with hot or warm water and liquid soap sanitizes hands most effectively.

 2. Was the work area sanitized?
 This should be done with an approved sanitizer in a spray bottle and clean cloth.
 If the cloth is dirty, contaminants will be spread around the surfaces.